fferen/ramp-book/index.md

 ## Why another relativity textbook?

-My journey to learn relativity lasted many years, from university courses to self-study.
-As my understanding evolved, I eventually felt that I could explain it better than other sources, in fewer words.
-This took longer than expected, but here is the result.
+Learning relativity was a long journey for me.
+From college courses to self-study, I needed many resources to fully understand the theory, and eventually felt that I could explain it better and with fewer words.
+This project took longer than expected, but here is the result.

 ### Features